FAQ’s, policies and guidance

 There is a strict procedure in place to examine any criminal convictions to determine if there is any risk arising from them.
 In these cases the applicant may be asked to provide further details of the convictions in writing, at an interview, or both.
 This evidence is then assessed by a panel of at least three senior officers in the PTU and a decision reached on the suitability of the applicant.
 In cases where there is doubt the matter is referred to the Safeguarding team for advice and guidance.

 What happens after this?

 In some cases the applicant may be advised that they are unsuitable and may be given a time period after which they can re-apply and be considered again.
 This time period will be dependant on the nature of the offence disclosed.
 In other cases it may be decided that the nature of the offence precludes the applicant from working on contracts.
 In both cases the applicant will be advised of this in writing and (if different) the employer will also be advised of the decision.

 Is anything else done after this?

 Monitoring checks are carried out at schools to ensure that employees are on the database.
 As a contract condition Passenger assistants must also attend training days where safeguarding matters may be on the agenda.
-A guidance leaflet has also been produced for drivers and passenger assistants with approval and input from the Safeguarding team.
+A guidance leaflet (PDF, 58KB) has also been produced for drivers and passenger assistants with approval and input from the Safeguarding team.
 This gives advice on best practice and what to do in the event of problems.
 Should the PTU be advised by the police of subsequent convictions that are related to the employment the case would be reopened and further evidence requested to establish if the employee is still suitable.
 Depending on the severity of the offence the employee may be temporarily suspended from the contract pending the outcome.
 In all cases the Contract terms reserve the right of the PTU to remove a person from the work and failure to comply with this term can result in the termination of the contract.